Exploring Video Game Addiction in Utah

 In today’s society, those with a different perspective get punished.
 The parents who oppose the mask mandate face criticism and judgment.
 They are called anti-vaxxers; it has become the new “trendy insult.”
 An educated and mature society must come together and analyze every situation and try to understand those on the opposite side o the matter.

 The opposition to wearing masks can come as a rebellious and even selfish act.
 However, valid rationale ignites these parents to push the ending of face masks in schools.
 Small children have difficulty keeping their masks on simply because they do not comprehend the reason behind it, and it isn’t very pleasant.
 But, of course, children are different.
 Some seem to be okay.
-Mrs. Reese, a Kindergarten Teacher at Davis School District, shared that “she has not observed kids in my school having anxiety over wearing a mask.”
+Mrs. Reese, a kindergarten Teacher at Davis School District, shared that “she has not observed kids in my school having anxiety over wearing a mask.”
 She added that they are not required to wear one.

 Utah Parents United, an organization whose mission is to protect the right to parenting, advocates stopping the mask mandate in schools.
 Parents will find a form to fill out for mask exceptions on their site.
 The document does not need to get signed by a doctor.
-The organization informs that if children aren’t unable to wear a mask because they suffer from a medical condition, a mental health disorder, or intellectual or developmental disability, they are already absolved under the Salt Lake County health order.
+The organization informs that if children aren’t unable to wear a mask because they suffer from a medical condition, a mental health disorder, or an intellectual or developmental disability, they are already absolved under the Salt Lake County health order.

-According to the Center for Disease Control and Prevention, “7.1% of children aged 3-17 years (approximately 4.4 million) have diagnosed anxiety.”
+According to the Centers for Disease Control and Prevention, “7.1% of children aged 3-17 years (approximately 4.4 million) have diagnosed anxiety.”
 However, the elementary teacher, Mrs. Reese, said that the students “seemed to accept it (wearing a mask) as their new normal.”
 Therefore, constantly wearing a mask could not affect some children but can affect others, especially those who already suffer from anxiety.

-In addition, Utah Parents United explains the conditions, which can exempt children from wearing a mask.
+In addition, Utah Parents United explains the conditions which can exempt children from wearing a mask.
 Among them are “mask-induced anxiety, depression, headaches, dizziness, difficulty breathing, claustrophobia, skin irritation, excessive sweating, difficulty concentrating, etc.”

 Some children claim they cannot breathe freely, which gives them anxiety, resulting in not paying enough attention in classes.
 In addition, teenagers have expressed concern about the mask exacerbating their acne.